What Next? Improving Counter-Extremism Programs in Central Asia

 Bennett Clifford, a Research Fellow with the Program on Extremism, moderated the discussion, which featured

-Dr. Marlene Laruelle, Director, Central Asia Program; Associate Director, Institute for European, Russian, and Eurasian Studies, Elliott School of International Affairs
+- Dr. Marlene Laruelle, Director of the Central Asia Program; Associate Director of the Institute for European, Russian, and Eurasian Studies at the Elliott School of International Affairs

-Dr. Edward Lemon, DMGS-Kennan Institute Fellow, Daniel Morgan Graduate School; Global Fellow, Wilson Center
+- Dr. Edward Lemon, DMGS-Kennan Institute Fellow at Daniel Morgan Graduate School; Global Fellow at the Wilson Center

-Noah Tucker, Senior Editor for the Uzbek Service (Ozodlik), Radio Free Europe/Radio Liberty; Associate, Central Asia Program
+- Noah Tucker, Senior Editor for the Uzbek Service (Ozodlik), Radio Free Europe/Radio Liberty; Associate at the Central Asia Program